sbski/RyzenSmartTuning/README.md

 You can install uProf here: https://developer.amd.com/amd-uprof/

-If you want to apply your own settings, Right now you will need FlyGoat's amazing RyzenAdj found here: https://github.com/FlyGoat/RyzenAdj
+Huge shoutout to FlyGoat for his help on this project and for RyzenAdj.
+You can check out RyzenAdj here: https://github.com/FlyGoat/RyzenAdj